TheMrGong/MCLeaksApiClient/README.md

 and be unbanned on your server.
 Kicking simplifies this, and allows you to easily keep and up-to-date state with who is and isn't an MCLeaks account.

+**Q:** _I'm frequently hitting your rate limit/my server has large influxes of players **A:** Contact me at my [email](mailto:contact@mail.themrgong.xyz) with the subject line ``MCLeaks - Rate limit increase request``, describe what server this is for and how many players the server generally gets.
+I'll then give you an API token which you then have to use when building the API (or in the request header `API-Key`)

 ## How to use